Mimosa pudica: Description

 The fruit consists of clusters of two to eight pods from 1-2 cm long each, these being prickly on the margins.
 The pods break into two to five segments and contain pale brown seeds about 2.5 mm long.
 The flowers are insect-pollinated and wind-pollinated.
 The seeds have hard seed coats which restrict germination and make osmotic pressure and soil acidity less significant hindrances.
 High temperatures are the main stimuli that cause the seeds to end dormancy.

-The roots of Mimosa pudica create carbon disulfide, which prevents certain pathogenic and mycorrhizal fungi from growing within the plant's rhizosphere.
-This allows the formation of nodules on the roots of the plant that contain endosymbiotic diazotrophs, which fix atmospheric nitrogen and convert it into a form that is usable by the plant.
+The roots of Mimosa pudica produce carbon disulfide, an antifeedant that prevents certain pathogenic and mycorrhizal fungi from growing within the plant's rhizosphere.
+This allows the formation of nodules on the roots of the plant that contain endosymbiotic diazotrophs, which fix nitrogen.

 Mimosa pudica is a tetraploid (2n = 52).